Healthcare Audit Defense

 Stage 5: File Closure, Recoupment, or Referral to U.S. Attorney’s Office

-Each audit results in a decision.
+Each internal audit function results in a decision.
 Should the provider be referred to law enforcement, are there grounds for recoupment, or can the provider be unflagged and continue its billing and medical practice?

 What Should I Do When I Get Audited?

-Put simply, you can save a lot of time, resources, and money to engage experienced counsel from the moment you receive an audit.
-The experienced attorneys at Oberheiden PC will enter into a dialogue with the auditors or investigators to find out first and foremost why you are being audited, in what stage the audit is, and what avenues exist to resolve the audit in an expedited manner.
+Put simply, you can save a lot of time, resources, and money when you engage experienced counsel from the moment you receive an internal audit.
+The experienced attorneys at Oberheiden P.C. will enter into a dialogue with the auditors or investigators to find out first and foremost why you are being audited, in what stage the internal audit function is, and what avenues exist to resolve the audit in an expedited manner.

-Here Are a Few Examples of How We Resolved Tough Audits
+Here Are a Few Examples of How We Resolved a Tough Internal Audit

-Mental health providers are often surprised to realize that they, too, are subject to audits and investigations.
-Even though they are less frequent and less prominent targets of billing audits, Oberheiden PC routinely intervenes to assist psychologists, LPCs, social workers, and psychiatrists to defend missing or incomplete notes, missing charts, or poor billing decisions.
-In a recent representation of a psychologist, Dr. Nick Oberheiden made sure his client passed the audit without a recoupment request and without a referral to law enforcement even though, as a starting point, the majority of patient files were either missing or incomplete.
+Mental healthcare professionals are often surprised to realize that they, too, are subject to audits and investigations.
+Even though they are less frequent and less prominent targets of billing audits, Oberheiden P.C. routinely intervenes to assist psychologists, LPCs, social workers, and psychiatrists to defend missing or incomplete notes, missing charts, or poor billing decisions.
+In a recent representation of a psychologist, Dr. Nick Oberheiden made sure his client passed the internal audit without a recoupment request and without a referral to law enforcement even though, as a starting point, the majority of patient files were either missing or incomplete.

-Call the Trusted Attorneys of Oberheiden P.C.
+Call the Trusted Federal Healthcare Audit Attorneys of Oberheiden P.C.
 Today

-The attorneys of Oberheiden offer decades of experience as former Department of Justice officials, former federal prosecutors in charge of escalated healthcare audits and fraud investigations, and as trusted advisors to hundreds of dentists, physicians, and mental health providers across the United States.
-Together with a team of billing and coding experts, Oberheiden P.C. should be your first choice to accomplish your audit goals: expedited resolution without any exposure to the licensing board or law enforcement!
-To speak with a member of our federal health care fraud defense team as soon as possible, call 888-519-4897 or tell us how to reach you online now.
+The healthcare internal audit defense attorneys of Oberheiden P.C. offers decades of experience as former Department of Justice officials, former federal prosecutors in charge of escalated healthcare audits and fraud investigations, and as trusted advisors to hundreds of dentists, physicians, and mental health providers across the United States.
+Together with a team of billing and coding experts, Oberheiden P.C. should be your first choice to process and accomplish your internal audit and quality improvement audits healthcare goals: expedited resolution without any exposure to the licensing board or law enforcement!
+To speak with a member of the audit team of federal healthcare fraud defense attorneys as soon as possible, call 888-680-1745 or tell us how to reach you online now.